MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab01_Data_Modeling.md

 ### Task 1.2 – Create solution and publisher

 1. Select **Solutions** from the left navigation pane.
-You should see several solutions including the Default solution and the Common Data Services solution.
+You should see several solutions including the Default solution and the Common Data Services Default solution.

     ![List of solutions in Maker portal.](../L01/Static/solutions-list.png)